 You should obtain a copy of your medical records from all of your treatment providers and keep bills related to your treatment.

-Lost Income: reimbursement for wages you’ve lost staring on the date of the accident, any present-day lost wages and any future earnings.
+Lost Income: reimbursement for wages you’ve lost starting on the date of the accident, any present-day lost wages and any future earnings.
 If you have to take a lower paying job, you may be compensated for any reduction in earning potential.
-If you cannot work ever again, you may be able to recover an amount equal to what you have earned over the course of your lifetime if the accident had not happened.
+If you cannot work ever again, you may be able to recover an amount equal to what you have earned over the course of your life if the accident had not happened.

 If you are unable to work, you should gather timesheets and pay stubs to show your normal rate of pay, how many hours you were unable to work, and the total amount of compensation you lost by not being able to work.
 A letter from your employer may also be necessary to verify